Think you’re too young for life insurance? Probably not.

 A life insurance company’s revenue is based upon the premiums collected from every customer minus the death benefits paid out within that group.
 So the critical job of a life insurance company then is to minimize the likelihood of an early payout in each policy that they approve.

-This is important in regard to both whole life policies—which the company will ultimately pay out whether you die or not—but even more in the case of term life policies.
+This is important in regard to both whole life and term life insurance policies, but even more in the case of term life policies.

 Term life policies have limited time periods (for example, 30 years).
 So the obvious preference by the life insurance company is that you won’t die before the term expires.
 In that case, no death benefit will ever be paid out, and the premiums collected largely represent profit to the company.